Hotham Valley Railway: Appeals

 Two appeals run during 2012 were to enable the complete purchase of steam locomotive W947 from Rail Heritage WA with a view to restoring it to operational condition.
 Although Hotham Valley already owns four W class engines, W947 will considerably strengthen the steam locomotive fleet and provides added interest with a unique pattern sand-dome which ultimately served as a prototype for those later employed on the WAGR V class.
 Work on W947's boiler continues as funds and resources become available, with one future option of marrying the boiler with W903's or W920's frame.

 Another long-running appeal (dating back to 1977) is for the restoration of G71 'Menzies.
-G71 was built as a sister engine of Hotham Valley Railway's G123, part of a batch of 22 built by Dübs & Co of Scotland in 1897.
+G71 was built as a sister engine of Hotham Valley Railway's G123, part of a batch of 22 built by Dübs and Company of Scotland in 1897.
 Unlike G123, G71 spent most of its service years away from the WAGR operating instead with various privately owned timber companies.
 Whilst it will be some years (if not decades) before G71 will be operational, it is important to ensure equipment like this is kept for future generations of members as the funds and resources may become available.